 The inn’s country ham, locally cured by Watauga farmers, is a can’t-miss.
 And make sure you get some of the homemade black cherry preserves.
 “My dad absolutely has to purchase a pint or two of black cherry preserves to take back home to Onslow County to share with his breakfast buddies,” Garris says.

-Now that Garris’s twin sons are seniors at Appalachian State University, the extended Garris family meets at the restaurant often for special gatherings.
+Garris’s twin sons are currently seniors at Appalachian State University, and the extended Garris family meets at the restaurant often for special gatherings.
 “When we get together for a good breakfast, it takes us back to a simpler time,” Garris says, “and the conversation takes us to loved ones who are no longer with us.”

 Dan’l Boone Inn 130 Hardin Street, Boone (828) 264-8657